shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Seen him?
 I met him!”

-“Fishlegs!
+“Fish legs!
 The emperor only meets with very few people.”

 “Well, I’m one of them.”